 Playground

-- February 2025: Community Engagement (online survey)
+- February 2025: Community engagement (online survey)

-- March to June 2025: Detailed design and hire a construction team
+- March to July 2025: Detailed design

-- Late Summer 2025: Construction starts, playground closes
+- Spring 2026: Construction starts, playground closes

-- Late Fall 2025: Construction complete, playground opens
+- Summer 2026: Construction complete, playground reopens

 Skate Spot

-- Spring 2025: Hire a design team
+- Spring to Summer 2025: Hire a design team

-- Fall 2025: Community engagement (online survey)
+- Fall 2025 to Winter 2026: Community engagement (online survey) and design development

-- Winter 2025 to Spring 2026: Detailed design and hire a construction team
+- Spring 2026: Detailed design

-- Late Summer 2026: Construction starts
+- Fall 2026: Construction starts

 - Late Fall 2026: Construction complete, skate spot opens